 Dr Jana and Dr Shu can't stress enough how glad you'll be to have a neatly documented, up-to-date list of the names and dates of all your child's vaccines in one place.
 Whether it's in a baby book or online, stored for safe-keeping in your computer files or on a state registry, having a backup of your child's meticulously maintained immunization record will prove exceptionally useful.

 Sound simple?
 That's because it is!
 While some new parents feel a bit silly talking to babies who can't talk back, this isn't the same as talking to yourself.
 Tell your baby about your plans for the day during mundane tasks, such as diaper changes.
-The nuances may be lost on him for a while, but he'll definitely be listening and learning.
+The nuances may be lost on him for a while, but he'll definitely be listening

 Play it safe by making sure that you and anyone else who cares for your baby always puts him down to sleep on his back.